ePages-de/epages-docs/_posts/2016/2016-12-22-which-os-would-you-choose.md

 {% image blog/blog-os_logos.png 30% right %}

-Let’s have a look at some the general advantages and disadvantages we could find in every of the three main OS we can run nowadays in our laptops: MacOS X, Linux, and Windows.
+Let’s have a look at some general advantages and disadvantages we could find in every of the three main OS we can run nowadays in our laptops: MacOS X, Linux, and Windows.

 ### MacOS X

 MacOS X is probably considered the coolest OS of the moment.
 Mac lovers argue that MacOS X has a great performance and stability, because it’s a closed UNIX based system that also has a beautiful and carefully designed UI.
 Easy to use for plain users who can do their stuff providing some very good killer features like Spotlight, but also allow pro users to have more complex usage of the system.
-The point against macintosh is that you need an approved hardware to run MacOS X; machines which normally are pretty nice but pretty expensive too, especially compared with other white label machines.
+The point against Macintosh is that you need an approved hardware to run MacOS X; machines which normally are pretty nice but pretty expensive too, especially compared with other white label machines.

 ### Linux